 FBERG draws on staff expertise across schools within the University of Adelaide in its research, education and industry engagement activities:Dr Jill Thomas

-(FBERG co-founder) is a Senior Lecturer in the University of Adelaide Business School.
+(FBERG co-founder) is a Adjunct Research Fellow in the University of Adelaide Business School.
 Jill is a family business educator and a family business researcher (areas of leadership and governance).
-Jill is currently on the boards of Family Business Australia and the Family Firm Institute (based in the USA)Dr Chris Graves
+Jill is a board member of Family Business Australia, and formerly a board member and Vice Chair of the Family Firm Institute (based in the USA)Dr Chris Graves(FBERG co-founder)

 Prior to joining the university, Domenic was a Tax Manager with one of the large (then "Big 6") accounting firms where he was mainly involved in the tax consulting, tax audit and indirect tax areas.
 He regularly advises family businesses on issues surrounding tax planning and taxation law.Mr Gary Hancock

 Noel is currently the Director of the University of Adelaide’s Entrepreneurship, Commercialisation, and Innovation Centre (ECIC).
 Prior positions held include being Director of Bond University’s Australian Centre for Family Business.
 He leads the ECIC team in teaching and researching in the areas of entrepreneurship, innovation, technology commercialisation, and project management.
 With regard to family business, Noel’s research focuses on the role of family equity in business start-ups as well as understanding entrepreneurial behaviour and performance in the family business context.

 Pi-Shen is Associate Professor at Flinders Business School, Flinders University.
 He obtained his PhD from the University of Cambridge and is also a visiting research scholar at the Nanyang Technological University, Singapore.
 With the assistance of a research grant from CPA Australia, Dr. Seet published (with Dr. Chris Graves) published a research book on family businesses in 2010.
-The purpose of this study was to investigate factors that influence the use of private equity financing amongst family firms in general, and specifically, whether private equity investors can provide a practical solution to the upcoming succession crisis amongst family firms in western economies.Dr George Shan
+The purpose of this study was to investigate factors that influence the use of private equity financing amongst family firms in general, and specifically, whether private equity investors can provide a practical solution to the upcoming succession crisis amongst family firms in western economies.Dr Henry Shi

 Currently, the University of Adelaide Business School offers research degrees at the Honours (undergraduate), Masters (Masters of Business Research) and PhD level.
 There are many opportunities for students to undertake postgraduate research in the area of family business and work towards highly recognised qualifications from one of Australia’s leading universities.